Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Can it be worn every day?

 Yes.
 Hardness 9 withstands almost anything.
 The only caution is with glass-filled stones, which are best avoided entirely.
-A quality heat-treated natural ruby in a well-made setting requires no special daily handling.
+A quality heat-treated natural ruby in a well-made setting needs no special daily handling.

 What about garnet as a budget option?